BradleyMarie/webgba/README.md

 # WebGBA
-A GameBoy Advanced emulator that runs in your web browser (hopefully)
+A GameBoy Advance emulator that runs in your web browser (hopefully)